sahat/hackathon-starter/README.md

 const { foo, bar } = require('module-name');
 ```

-To export functions, objects or primitives from a given file or module.
+To export functions, objects, or primitives from a given file or module.

 ```js
 module.exports = { myFunction };